ndipatri/ComposeZeroTo98/README.md

 To understand how Andoid Studio Live Templates work, read [this article](https://www.jetbrains.com/help/idea/using-live-templates.html)

-## Step 0 - Create ‘Basic Activity’
+## Step 0 - Create ‘Basic Compose Activity’

-Begin with Android Studio and create a new ‘Basic Activity’.
-Create using package/project name: "com.ndipatri.iot.zeroto98"
+Begin with Android Studio and create a new ‘Basic Compose Activity’.
+Create using package/project name: "com.ndipatri.iot.composezeroto98"

 ## Step 1 - Use Dagger to inject ParticleAPI